 It’s a fact that I’m not the only blogger who goes about the how-to posts this way.
 Almost every pictorial tutorial you see has most, if not all or more, of these elements attached to them.
 No matter who the blogger is.

 It’s a labor of love, my friends.
 I’m certainly not writing this to complain or to ask for gratitude (personally).
 I do it because I love it.
-And I do it the way I do it because my dad always told me to “never do anything half-assed, Leslie.”
+And I do it the way I do it because my dad always told me to “never do anything half-assed, Betty.”
 It stuck with me.
 A little too much, what with my overboard enthusiasm sometimes.